-The warning distance determines the sensitivity of the system and regulates the distance at which the visual, acoustic and haptic warnings shall be triggered.
+The warning distance determines the sensitivity of the system and regulates the distance at which a visual, acoustic and brake pulse warning should be deployed.

-Under City Safety, select Later, Normal or Earlier to set the desired warning distance.
+Under City Safety Warning, select Late, Normal or Early to set the desired warning distance.

-If the Earlier setting produces too many warnings, which could be perceived as irritating in certain situations, then use the Normal or Later warning distance.
+If the Early setting produces too many warnings, which could be perceived as irritating in certain situations, the Normal or Late warning distance can be selected.

-If warnings are perceived as being too frequent or disturbing then the warning distance can be reduced.
-This would lead to the system warning at a later stage, which reduces the total number of warnings and instead leads to City Safety giving a warning at a later stage.
+When warnings are perceived as being too frequent or disturbing, the warning distance can be reduced, which reduces the total number of warnings and instead leads to City Safety giving a warning at a later stage.

-The Later warning distance should only be used in exceptional cases, as in dynamic driving.
+The Late warning distance should therefore only be used in exceptional cases, as in dynamic driving.

-Even if the warning distance has been set to Earlier warnings could be perceived as being late in certain situations, e.g. when there are large differences in speed or if vehicles in front brake heavily.
+- Even if the warning distance has been set to Early warnings could be perceived as being late in certain situations, e.g. when there are large differences in speed or if vehicles ahead suddenly brake heavily.

-The warning with direction indicators for Rear Collision Warning is deactivated if the warning distance for collision warning in the City Safety function is set at the lowest level "Later".
+The warning with direction indicators for Rear Collision Warning* is deactivated if the warning distance for collision warning in the City Safety function is set at the lowest level "Late".

 The seat belt pre-tensioning and braking functions are, however, still active.